If you’re a writer, you might have heard this most of your life:

 As a working writer, you also need to throw in a set of habits that will ensure that you meet your deadlines, keep clients updated, and invoice your clients promptly.

 If you care enough, you’ll do it.
 The habits can be difficult to put into place, but fortunately, once they’re in place, they tend to keep you on the right track.
-(That’s the difference between habits and will power.)
+(That’s the difference between habits and willpower.)

 #6: The willingness to become a marketer

-Yes, there is some money in writing fiction.
+There is some money in writing fiction.
 (For the lucky few, there’s a great deal of money.
 Emphasis on few.)

 There’s also still a little bit of money in journalism and feature writing, especially if you have excellent contacts.